GedaliaR/EtchABot/README.md

 <h5>Final Project for Android Class.
 Controls an Etch-A-Sketch from Android App</h5>
  <p>
-  The main idea of this project was to control an Etch-A-Sketch using stepper-motors and an Arduino Uno, and then send instructions to the Arduino from an Android app via Bluetooth. <br>
+  The main idea of this project was to control an Etch-A-Sketch from an Android device by sending instructions over Bluetooth to an Arduino Uno, which controls two stpper motors attached to the Etch-A-Sketch. <br>

   There are three parts to this project: